Edinburgh-Genome-Foundry/BandWagon/README.rst

 Using a custom ladder
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can define a custom ladder by providing a dictionnary of the form
+You can define a custom ladder by providing a dictionary of the form

 .. code:: python